Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is looking for a scalable data warehouse solution.
-Which of the following AWS solutions would meet the company’s needs?
+Which of the following AWS solutions would meet the company's needs?

 - [ ] Amazon Simple Storage Service (Amazon S3).
 - [ ] Amazon DynamoDB.